-- ISL teams avoid large, crowded areas like sporting events whenever possible
+- ISL groups avoid large, crowded areas like sporting events whenever possible.

 - Our management team relies on the advice of a number of organizations including the U.S. State Department, the World Health Organization and Centers for Disease Control, the Federal Aviation Administration, the National Transportation Safety Board, as well as an international safety and security organization.
 If conditions exist that may hinder our ability to provide a safe program, we will alter the itinerary and redirect the program to safer regions or provide other alternatives.

 All of our ISL staff members are trained professionals.
 Our team leaders come from different professional backgrounds as medical doctors, researchers, Ministry of Health officials, teachers, members of the clergy, engineers, economists, business executives, and tour guides.

 All program leaders undergo extensive training.
 They begin by working as bilingual assistants and assistant team leaders before becoming team leaders.

 ISL hires licensed doctors from certified universities in the countries we serve.
 Our medical staff is composed of general practitioners, pediatric surgeons, and specialists in various fields such as dentistry, veterinary science, physical therapy, and optometry.